 White woman arrested for shooting Black neighbour in feud over children playing

-Ocala resident Susan Louise Lorincz, 58, taken into custody over death of Ajike Owens, 35, on Friday night
+Ocala resident Susan Louise Lorincz, 58, charged with manslaughter in death of Ajike Owens

-A White Florida woman has been arrested and accused of fatally shooting her neighbour, a Black mother of four, in what the Marion County Sheriff’s Office has described as the violent culmination of a two-year feud.
+A white woman has been arrested for fatally shooting her neighbour, a Black mother of four, in what Florida officials described as the violent culmination of a two-year feud.

-Ocala resident Susan Louise Lorincz, 58, was taken into custody on charges of manslaughter with a firearm, culpable negligence, battery and two counts of assault in the death of Ajike Owens, 35, on Friday night, Sheriff Billy Woods said in a statement.
+Ocala resident Susan Louise Lorincz, 58, was taken into custody on Tuesday on charges of manslaughter with a firearm, culpable negligence, battery and two counts of assault in the death of Ajike Owens, 35, Marion County Sheriff Billy Woods said in a statement.

-The sheriff said Owens was shot through the front door moments after going to Lorincz’s apartment in response to the latter allegedly yelling at her children as they played in a nearby lot and throwing a pair of rollerskates that hit one of the children.
+The sheriff said Owens was shot through the front door moments after going to Ms Lorincz’s apartment on Friday night (2 June) in response to the latter allegedly yelling at her children as they played in a nearby lot and throwing a pair of rollerskates that hit one of the children.

 Deputies responding to a trespassing call at the apartment found Owens suffering from gunshot wounds.
 She later died in hospital.

-Prominent civil rights attorney Ben Crump, who is representing Owens’ family, alleged that Lorincz had been yelling racial slurs at the children but that has not been confirmed by the sheriff’s office.
+Prominent civil rights attorney Ben Crump, who is representing Owens’ family, alleged that Ms Lorincz had been yelling racial slurs at the children but that has not been confirmed by the sheriff’s office.

 Lauren Smith, 40, who lives across the street said was on her porch that day and saw one of Owens’ young sons pacing and shouting: “They shot my mama, they shot my mama.”